PhotoboothProject/photobooth/README.md

 - Photobooth caches all generated QR-Codes, Thumbnails and Prints.
 - Pictures can be printed directly after they were taken or later from the gallery.
 Photobooth uses the command line to print the picture.
 The command can be modified in ```my.config.inc.php```.
 - Pictures can be send via E-Mail.
+- You can choose an image filter before taking a picture.
 - Settings can be changed in ```my.config.inc.php``` or via Admin Page (under /admin):
   - You can hide the gallery.
   - The gallery can be ordered ascending oder descending by picture age (see ```$config['gallery']['newest_first']``` in ```my.config.inc.php```).